liu294100/pytoolkit/PowerPointBackgoudRemoval/README.md

     *   PyInstaller will run and show output in the console.
 This may take some time.
     *   If successful, the script will pause and indicate completion.
     *   Your standalone executable file will be located inside a newly created `dist` sub-directory (e.g., `dist\AdvancedSlidesUtilities.exe`).
 5.  **Distribute:** You can now copy the `.exe` file from the `dist` folder to another Windows machine and run it.
-Remember the LibreOffice dependency for `.ppt` files on the target machine!
+Remember the LibreOffice dependency (installed and PATH configured as per section 2.1) for `.ppt` files on the target machine!

 ## 6. Code Overview